What Is the Data Layer: A Guide For Google Tag Manager Lovers

 Digital marketing is data-centric and effective marketing requires collecting, collating, and analyzing data from several data points.
 A data layer and the Google Tag Manager (GTM) is the code and tool that makes collecting data from your website an effective and efficient process.

-The Google Tag Manager is a free tool used to manage and deploy marketing tags on your mobile apps or website without changing the site code.
+The Google Tag Manager for Magento 2 is a free tool used to manage and deploy marketing tags on your mobile apps or website without changing the site code.
 GTM supports and integrates with other Google tools such as Google Analytics, and third-party tags for sites such as Facebook, Twitter, and marketing tools like Crazy Egg.

 In simple terms, data layers are a tool for collecting relevant data from your website for further analysis.
 Data layers allow you to collect relevant data from different pages and collate it at one point.